-Valium (the brand name for the drug diazepam) is a potent prescription sedative, used to treat anxiety disorders as well as seizures.
-Valium is often frequently used to treat severe symptoms of alcohol withdrawal in a medical detoxification setting.
-This specific medication has a high potential for abuse and is one of the most frequently abused prescription medications throughout the United States.
-It is important to take Valium exactly as it is prescribed by a medical professional because it is extremely habit-forming and can result in serious side effects when not taken properly.
-This specific drug is generally only prescribed for short periods; taking Valium long-term leads to tolerance, symptoms of withdrawal upon ceased use, and other serious health-related concerns.
+Valium (the brand name for the drug diazepam) is a potent prescription sedative used to treat anxiety disorders and seizures.
+Valium is often frequently used to treat severe alcohol withdrawal symptoms in a medical detoxification setting.
+This specific medication has a high potential for abuse and is one of the most commonly abused prescription medications throughout the United States.
+It is essential to take Valium precisely as prescribed by a medical professional because it is highly habit-forming and can result in serious side effects when not taken properly.
+This specific drug is generally only prescribed for short periods; taking Valium long-term leads to tolerance, symptoms of withdrawal upon ceased use, and other health-related severe concerns.
 It is possible to overdose on this medication.

-Diazepam-related overdoses can be fatal and are responsible for thousands of fatalities nationwide on an annual basis.
+Diazepam-related overdoses can be fatal and are responsible for thousands of fatalities nationwide annually.
 If you or someone you love has been abusing Valium, professional medical help must be sought immediately.
-Garden State Treatment Center offers comprehensive addiction treatment services to those who have been abusing prescription drugs of any kind.
-For more information on our program of recovery, please feel free to reach out at any point in time.
-Our dedicated team of diverse, compassionate professionals is standing by to answer any questions you may have, and to get you started on the road to recovery as soon as possible.
+Garden State Treatment Center offers comprehensive addiction treatment services to those abusing prescription drugs of any kind.
+For more information on our recovery program, please feel free to reach out at any point in time.
+Our dedicated team of diverse, compassionate professionals is standing by to answer any questions you may have and to get you started on the road to recovery as soon as possible.

 What Does Valium Feel Like?

 Those who abuse Valium (take more than the recommended dose or take the prescription medication other than as prescribed) generally report similar experiences.
 Some of the short-term symptoms of Valium abuse include:

 - Slurred speech and an inability to form complete sentences.

 - Changes in appetite, usually a loss of appetite.

 - Mood swings, typically marked by agitation, irritability, and sadness.